sagemath/sagewiki_to_gh-2022-10-10/days30.md

 == Funding ==

-Funding has been provided by AARMS, Acadia University, and the University of New Brunswick.
+Funding has been provided by AARMS, the Fields Institute, Acadia University, and the University of New Brunswick.